Alexa Fantacone, M.S., M.A. (she/her)

-Alexa Marques joined Teaneck Creek in June 2015.
+Alexa Marques joined Teaneck Creek as the Executive Director in June 2015.
 She is responsible for volunteer management, recruitment and outreach, physical oversight of the 46 acres, program and event development, the organizations fundraising and finances, and all of the Conservancy's communication and social media.

 Prior to working at Teaneck Creek Conservancy, Alexa worked at various local environment centers and organizations as an environmental educator, youth leadership coordinator, and project manager.

-Alexa has a MA in Environmental Studies: Environmental Management and a MS in Sustainability Science as well as a graduate certificate in Water Resource Management from Montclair Sate University.
+Alexa has a MA in Environmental Studies: Environmental Management and a MS in Sustainability Science as well as a graduate certificate in Water Resource Management from Montclair State University.
 She graduated Summa Cum Laude from Ramapo College of New Jersey in 2014 with a BA in Environmental Studies, focused in Environmental Science and Public Policy.
 Alexa has also completed the NJ Learns Keystone Program in Sustainability Education from the Cloud Institute for Sustainability Education as well as Non-Profit Management from Molloy College.